Dr. Wakefield's Crucifixtion

 People who believe the lie that Dr Wakefield's study was "debunked" need to read the scores of studies that affirm his research:

-New study from UC Davis: Immune System and Gastrointestinal Deregulation Linked with Autism
+2018 study from UC Davis: Immune System and Gastrointestinal Deregulation Linked with Autism

 35 peer-reviewed papers supporting the findings of the original work by Dr Wakefield and colleagues.